yunustencere/minticity-blog-api/README.md

 ## Task Order Api
-The app is simple laravel api uses some of its features like model, controller, service layer, validation by form requests, database seeding.
+The app is simple laravel blog api(frontend is available on https://github.com/yunustencere/minticity-blog-frontend) uses some of its features like model, controller, service layer, validation by form requests

 ### Installation
 Clone the project